Bashkir Horse Article and Photos Copyrighted - see credits below

 Article copyright HorseShowCentral.com Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other HSC pages of interest: horses, breeding, industry supplies, etc.
+Other HSC pages of interest: horses, breeding, industry supplies, shows, event calendar, etc.